KaiYan289/RLpapersnote/README.md

 This paper tries to learn a RL policy with visual inputs that can be transferred onto another environment with different state space but the same action space with structurally similar transition and reward functions.
 To do this, the author assumes a "latent" (hidden) MDP where states from both domains roots from its state space, and tries to learn a beta-VAE that can recover the states on this state space.
 The author uses beta-VAE to do this, claiming that beta>1 can limit the expressivity of the encoder and forces better grasp of the essence of MDP.
 Instead of using normal MSE reconstruction loss, to grasp global semantics, the author uses another pretrained DAE and tries to compare the reconstruction loss in the DAE-abstracted latent space.

+* *Towards Applicable Reinforcement Learning: Improving the Generalization and Sample Effciency with Policy Ensemble* (IJCAI 22')

+This idea of ensemble is a bit popular recently it seems.
+Another paper in NeurIPS 22' also uses ensemble for policy prior https://arxiv.org/abs/2209.15205.

+* *CCLF: A Contrastive-Curiosity-Driven Learning Framework for Sample-Efficient Reinforcement Learning* (IJCAI 22')

 ## Better Visual Representations

 * *DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck* (ICML 22')